nordvpn_servers

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'Get' and the resource 'recommended NordVPN servers', distinguishing it from siblings like nordvpn_diagnose and nordvpn_status which focus on diagnosis and status, respectively.
+The description clearly states the verb 'Get' and resource 'recommended NordVPN servers', with filters by country or specialty.
+It is distinguishable from sibling tools like 'nordvpn_status' and 'nordvpn_diagnose' which serve different purposes.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.